-Anyone avidly following the HBO series Game of Thrones (GOT) will be eagerly waiting for the start of the 7th series tonight on Sky Atlantic and will instantly recognise the phrase ‘Winter is coming’ which I’ve adapted for the headline.
+Anyone avidly following the HBO series Game of Thrones (GOT) will be eagerly waiting for the start of the new series and will instantly recognise the phrase ‘Winter is coming’ which I’ve adapted for the headline.

 Winter is coming is a central statement in GOT not only as the Stark family motto but also a prophecy of forthcoming desolation, terror and death.